Darkpaster/Darkpaster.github.io/src/content/topics/en/society/not-semantic-vocabulary.md

 # **Guide to colloquial expressions (beta)**

-This dictionary describes the meaning (semantic core) of common, non-literal conversational Russian phrases and expressions.
+This dictionary describes the meaning (semantic core) of common, non-literal conversational phrases and expressions.
 The interpretation of these meanings depends on intonation, the context of the dialogue, and the relationship between the speakers.

 **A Note on Methodology:** The phrasing "It seems to me that..." reflects a core principle of general semantics: language is not a reflection of objective truth but a map of an individual's perception.
 This helps avoid equating words with reality and reduces the likelihood of unconscious, knee-jerk reactions.